osuuj/mwaa-alpha-vantage-dags/README.md

 # mwaa-alpha-vantage-dags
-Repository for AWS Managed Workflows for Apache Airflow (MWAA) DAGs designed to download financial data from Alpha Vantage.
-Includes Python modules and a requirements.txt for dependencies.
+This repository contains AWS Managed Workflows for Apache Airflow (MWAA) Directed Acyclic Graphs (DAGs) designed to download financial data from Alpha Vantage.
+It includes Python modules and a `requirements.txt` file for managing dependencies.